Design Reports with Report Designer (SSRS)

 Use SQL Server Data Tools to define and deploy shared data sources for a reporting solution.
 Shared data sources can be deployed independently from other items in a project by using the OverwriteDataSources and TargetDataSourceFolder properties.
 For more information, see Set Deployment Properties (Reporting Services).

 In Report Designer, you work in both the Report Data pane and in Solution Explorer to define the data sources used in a report.
 For more information, see Report Data Pane.
 You cannot use SQL Server Data Tools to open data sources that are published to a report server or SharePoint site, but not included in the SQL Server Data Tools solution.
-For that feature, use Report Builder (SSRS).
+For that feature, use Report Builder authoring environment (SSRS).

 SQL Server Data Tools is a client tool.
 You can test your reporting solution locally on your computer, deploy it to a test environment for testing the server solution, and then deploy it to a production environment.
 After deployment, verify that the data source processing extensions and data source credentials are configured for the report server environment.
 You can use Configuration Manager to help manage the properties for different deployments.
 For more information, see Reporting Services in SQL Server Data Tools (SSDT).